mohamadlounnas/aec-report/presentation.md

 - **Project Title:** Sustainable Automation of Phytosanitary Treatments for Vineyards
 - **Target Region:** Boumerdes, Algeria
 - **Technology Stack:** AI + IoT + Mechatronics + Environmental Engineering
-- **Market Opportunity:** +$30M serviceable market over 5 years
-- **Investment Tiers:** $2,500 - $85,000 scalable solutions
+- **Engineering Challenge:** Precision agriculture in challenging Mediterranean conditions
+- **Technical Innovation:** Local-first AI with offline capabilities

+## What I Say:
+"I'm presenting an engineering solution I've developed for sustainable vineyard automation in Algeria.
+With my 8 years of experience at Google's Flutter team and expertise in AI, IoT, and mechatronics, I've designed a comprehensive system that addresses real agricultural challenges using cutting-edge technology adapted for local conditions."

 ## View Suggestions:
 - Show confidence in your technical expertise
-- Emphasize the proven international experience
+- Emphasize the engineering problem-solving approach
-- Highlight the scalable business model
+- Highlight the interdisciplinary technical solution
-- Mention government support and partnerships
+- Focus on innovation rather than business metrics

 ---

 # Problem Statement

 **System Note:** Paint the pain picture clearly.
 Use statistics to show urgency.
-This is where you hook their interest with the size of the problem.
+Focus on the technical and environmental challenges that need engineering solutions.

 ## Content:
 - **Disease Impact:** 30-40% of annual grape production affected by fungal diseases
-- **Economic Loss:** Rising treatment costs, inefficient uniform application
+- **Technical Challenge:** Inefficient uniform chemical application without precision targeting
-- **Environmental Damage:** Soil degradation, groundwater contamination
+- **Environmental Problem:** Soil degradation, groundwater contamination from overuse
-- **Market Gap:** Limited precision agriculture in Algeria (< 5% adoption rate)
-- **Farmer Constraints:** Small farms (2-20 ha), limited budgets, technical barriers
+- **Infrastructure Constraints:** Limited connectivity, harsh Mediterranean conditions
+- **Detection Gap:** Manual inspection misses early-stage diseases, lacks quantitative assessment

+## What I Say:
+"The problem we found in Algerian vineyards is fundamentally an engineering challenge.
+Farmers are losing 30-40% of their grape production to diseases because they lack precision detection and targeted treatment systems.
+Current methods involve uniform chemical spraying across entire fields, leading to environmental damage and wasted resources.
+The technical constraints include limited internet connectivity, harsh weather conditions, and the need for systems that work reliably in challenging agricultural environments."

 ## View Suggestions:
-- Use dramatic statistics to show problem scale
-- Connect environmental impact to global sustainability trends
+- Focus on technical and environmental challenges
-- Emphasize the untapped market opportunity
+- Emphasize the engineering problems that need solving
-- Show understanding of local farmer challenges
+- Show understanding of infrastructure limitations
+- Connect to your technical expertise in solving complex problems

 ---